BOARD OF DIRECTORS

 Paula Dial is a CPA in the Dallas/Fort Worth area who has owned her own firm since 1998.
 She graduated from the University of Texas in Austin with a BBA in Accounting.
 She has worked with our Fashioned for Freedom event in Dallas, TX, which raises financial support and awareness for My Refuge House.
 Paula is a member of Irving Bible Church and lives with her husband Kevin and three children in Flower Mound, Texas.

-Jessica Kwon is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
+Jessica Kwon (MRH Board Chair, USA) is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
 Jessica served as the first President and founding board member of My Refuge House from 2008-2012.
 Since then, she has been cheering MRH’s growth and successes from the sidelines.
-Recently, she was honored as the first Lotus Award recipient for MRH.
+She was honored as the first Lotus Award recipient for MRH in 2017.
 She is excited to return as an active Board Member.

 Eleonor Purcil is an Environmental, Health and Safety Regulatory Compliance IT professional with Celanese, and has over 20 years experience in the Chemical Manufacturing industry.
 She was born in the Philippines, and moved to the US for college, where she became a US citizen in 2007.
 Eleonor has a passion to help in the fight against child exploitation and human trafficking, and has been supporting My Refuge House for 3 years.
 In 2018, she participated in the 10th year anniversary celebration in Cebu, and her desire to make an impact with MRH grew from there.
 She also supports Valiant Heart, A21, Dalit Freedom Network among other organizations.
 Eleonor is an avid dancer, loves nature hikes and travel.
 Antarctica is the only continent she’s not been able to explore.
 She has degrees in Economics and Management Information System with minor in Psychology.